RRaihan123/React.js_Country_App/README.md

 # Country App
 Built completely using React hooks.
 This app will show all the countries with necessary information.
-There is an option of filtering the contries as well.
+There is an option of filtering the countries as well.